-Abu Camp is operated in association with Wilderness Safaris.
+Wilderness Abu is operated in association with Wilderness.
 Its purpose is to be a center of excellence for elephant conservation and to raise awareness of the challenges faced by this iconic species.
-The resident Abu Herd – which consists of elephants rescued from exploitation or danger, and their offspring – can be viewed as all enjoy the normal daily routines of wild elephants.
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, camp activities, park fees, transfers between camp and the local airstrip, Wi-Fi, and a laundry service.
 The camp is open all year round.
 There’s a minimum age requirement of 6 years, but all children are welcome when the camp is booked for exclusive use.

 ACCESS & LOCATION:

 The camp is accessed via a 20-minute vehicle transfer from the local airstrip.
 It’s situated in a large private concession in the western region of the Okavango Delta, amidst riverine forest and overlooking a lagoon.

 ACCOMMODATION & FACILITIES AT WILDERNESS ABU:

 There are six guest rooms, each housed within a timber-framed canvas tent complete with mesh windows.
 Every room is individually styled.
 Five offer a double or twin bedroom, with the sixth providing a double bed.
 Other furnishings in the bedroom space typically consist of bedside tables and lighting, a pleasant seating area, and ample storage units.
 Additional amenities include ceiling fans, a tea-and-coffee station, a small bar fridge, an electronic safe, multi-plugs (on request), bathrobes, and a hairdryer.
 The en-suite facilities comprise flush toilet, twin washbasins, indoor shower, and outdoor copper bathtub.
 The deck, which can be accessed through doors from the bedroom, offers sun loungers plus a table and chairs for al fresco dining.
 It’s a lovely spot for relaxing and enjoying birdwatching, a sundowner, or animals coming to drink.
 The camp is able to provide a total of two extra beds for children, so the maximum number of guests here at any one time is only 14.

 ACTIVITIES AT WILDERNESS ABU: